-To address these challenges, we propose the \textbf{Intrinsic Confidence-Driven Group Relative Preference Optimization (ICPO)}, which leverages the model's inherent self-assessment capability to compensate for the deficiencies of verifiable external rewards.
-The key intuition lies in the fact that the probability distribution generated by a LLM when producing different reasoning responses essentially represents an implicit self-assessment of the model's confidence level in its own reasoning process.
-A higher generation probability indicates that the model deems the reasoning path as highly correct and possesses absolute confidence in it; however, this often corresponds to the model's path dependency on familiar patterns, potentially resulting in an inertial output tailored to simple scenarios.
-Conversely, a lower generation probability may actually stem from the model's attempts to reason through complex or rare samples, even when the model itself exhibits a lack of confidence.
+To address these challenges, we propose the \textbf{Intrinsic Confidence-Driven Group Relative Preference Optimization (ICPO)}, which leverages the model's inherent self-assessment capability to compensate for the deficiencies of verifiable rewards.
+The key intuition lies in the fact that the probability distribution generated by LLMs when producing different reasoning responses essentially represents an implicit self-assessment of the model's confidence in its own reasoning.
+A higher generation probability means the model deems the reasoning path as highly correct and possesses absolute confidence; however, this often corresponds to the model's path dependency on familiar patterns, potentially leading to inertial outputs for simple scenarios.
+Conversely, a lower generation probability may actually come from the model's attempts to reason through complex or rare samples, even when it lacks confidence.
 This probabilistic preference constitutes a fine-grained signal that can also reflect the effectiveness of policy optimization.
 Therefore, we can leverage this \textbf{intrinsic preference as an auxiliary signal} to guide policy learning.